CPSEC/nonlinear-recovery/README.md

 python compare_all.py --sim vessel_bias
 ```

 For quadrotor recovery with observer (Figure 12; right).
+Plots will be saved in rtas/fig/with_EKF/.
 ```
 python compare_all_including_obs.py
 ```

 For overhead box plots (Figure 13).
+The plot will be saved in rtas/fig/with_EKF/.
 ```
 python compare_all_including_obs_and_overhead.py
 ```